Avra98/Optimal-Eye-Surgeon/README.md

 ### Citation

-If you use this code, please cite our work:
+If you use this code, consider citing our work:

 ```bibtex
 @inproceedings{ghosh2024optimal,